cainmagi/Dockerfiles/manual-xubuntu/file-browser.md

 [https://filebrowser.org/ :link:](https://filebrowser.org/)

-Now we recommend users to launch their desktop with another port exposed:
+Now we recommend launching the desktop with another port exposed:

 ```bash
 docker run --gpus all -it --rm --shm-size=1g -v ~:/homelocal -v /raid/myname:/data -p 6080:6080 -p 5212:5212 xubuntu:1.7
 ```

 The first `5212` can be modified to another value in case of port occupation.
-To perform the initial configuration, we recommend users to run the desktop in interactive mode, make the configurations to FileBrowser, and save the image.
+To perform the initial configuration, we recommend running the desktop in interactive mode, making the configurations to FileBrowser, and saving the image.

 After that, users can get into the desktop, start a new terminal, and run